 Our family always enjoys a day trip to the Zoo.
 If you have extra time during your visit to Memphis, plan a day trip to see the over 500 animal species that call the Memphis Zoo their home.
 It’s definitely worth a visit as one of the top named zoos by TripAdvisor and in a national survey.

-Spend time wondering through the exhibits or participate in one of the animal chats featuring hippos, sea lions, pandas, giraffes, and more!
+Spend time wondering through the exhibits or participate in one of the animal chats featuring hippos, sea lions, giant pandas, giraffes, polar bears, and more!
 There are even some special feedings and a Sea Lion show!

 Take a 90-minute sightseeing cruise down the Mississippi river to get a unique perspective of Memphis and learn about the history along the river front.
 This activity is closed during winter months.